Courseiva

 • E.Precision

 Why C: When false negatives are costly, we want to minimize them, so recall (true positive rate) is important.
-Precision is also important to avoid too many false positives.
-F1 score balances both, but recall directly measures false negatives.
-AUC-ROC is a general measure.
-Accuracy can be misleading.
-So recall and F1 score are appropriate.
-Options: A: Recall, B: F1 score (both correct).
-C: Precision, D: AUC-ROC, E: Accuracy are not the best choices in this context.
+Precision is also important to avoid too many false positives, but F1 score balances both.
+Recall directly measures false negatives, and F1 combines precision and recall.
+AUC-ROC is a general measure, and accuracy can be misleading.
+Therefore, the two appropriate metrics are Recall (option C) and F1 score (option D).

 Variation 2.
 Which TWO metrics are appropriate for evaluating a binary classification model when the cost of false negatives is high?
 (Choose 2)